 I was really amazed at the size of some of the Saguaro, I knew they were big but until you see them up close you have no idea.
 Some are as big as a 4 story building and weigh in at 7 tons!
 Also amazing is they can live up to 200 hundred years.

-On advice of a ranger we did a short hike out too a view-point which looks out on the valley to the east of Tucson.
-It was a fairly easy hike through some of the most dense Saguaro growth in the park.
-Along with the big Saguaro there were many other types of cactus and desert plants to admire.
+On the advice of a ranger, we did a short hike out to a viewpoint which looks out on the valley to the east of Tucson.
+It was a fairly easy hike through some of the most densest Saguaro growth in the park.
+Along with the big Saguaro, there were many other types of cactus and desert plants to admire.
 This area is truly a jungle in the desert.

 And the view did not disappoint!